 There are a few other options to clone your HDD or SSD.
 But the one most people use that is free is, Macrium Reflect

-How to Install a SSD drive without a spare SATA cable or slot?
+How to Install an SSD drive without a spare SATA cable or slot?

 Problems you may face in SSD upgrades

-Sometimes you computer may not recognise the new drive and will just sho it as no drive installed.
-Quick and easy fix for this is to format the drive as NTFS and you should be good.
+Sometimes your computer may not recognize the new drive and will just show it as no drive installed.
+A quick and easy fix for this is to format the drive as NTFS and you should be good.
 If you can’t format for some reason try searching for the drive in disk management

 Right-click the bottom-left corner (or Start button) on the desktop (windows) to open Quick Access Menu, and then choose Disk Management., or Use Windows+R to open Run, type diskmgmt.msc in the empty box and tap OK.
 Look for the new drive.